 1. Rectal temps are the most accurate.
 Forehead temps are the next most accurate.
 Oral and ear temps also are accurate if done properly.
 Temps wiped out the armpit are the smallest amount accurate.
 Armpit temps are useful for screening at any age.

 2. Age less than 3 months old (90 days old).
-An armpit temp is that the safest and is sweet for screening.
+An armpit temp is the safest and is sweet for screening.
 If the armpit temp is above 99° F (37.2° C), re-check it.
 Use a rectal reading.
 Reason:

 3. Age 3 months to 4 years old.
 Rectal or forehead temps are accurate